Inspecting and Editing Knowledge Representations in Language Models

-\paragraph{Results} \cref{tab:counterfact-edit} shows metrics for our method and the different baselines.
+\paragraph{Results} \cref{tab:counterfact-edit} shows metrics for \ourmethod and baselines.
 Compared to the prefix baseline, \ourmethod more often generates text consistent with the factual edit, as shown by the substantial difference in efficacy and consistency scores.
-In particular, the base LM incorporates textual prompt information 80.2\% of the time, while \ourmethod-based prompting instead of textual prompting incorporates new information 98.2\% of the time.
-This performance comes at some cost to the essence of the entity, likely because the original fact is strongly associated with other properties of the entity. \cref{tab:qualitative} shows several example generations that highlight this; for example, in the case where \textit{Leonhard Euler} is edited to \textit{work on opera}, GPT-J describes him as being born in \textit{Venice, Italy}.
+The base LM incorporates textual prompt information 80.2\% of the time, while \ourmethod-based prompting incorporates new information 98.2\% of the time.
+This performance comes at some cost to the essence of the entity, likely because the original fact is strongly associated with other properties of the entity. \cref{tab:qualitative} shows several examples; for example, when \textit{Leonhard Euler} is edited to \textit{work on opera}, LM output describes him as being born in \textit{Venice, Italy}.
 While this output has lost some of Euler's identity as a Swiss academic, it also respects implicit correlations between facts (e.g.\ that opera is more strongly associated with Italy than Switzerland). \cref{sec:mcrae} contains a complete additional set of experiments on a word-redefinition task that studies how \ourmethod models these correlations in more detail.
-Further analysis of \ourmethod's factual editing performance in \Cref{app:analysis}.
+Further analysis of \ourmethod's factual editing performance is provided in \Cref{app:analysis}.
 Results for other models are in \cref{app:other_models}

-Compared to model editing methods, \ourmethod is both as effective as and substantially less destructive than fine-tuning.
-While ROME is able to produce even more consistent generations with respect to the updated fact, it comes at the cost of altering neighboring entities: about $\approx$21\% of the time, ROME causes facts about related entities to change, whereas \ourmethod \emph{never} causes such failures.
+\ourmethod is as effective as and substantially less destructive than fine-tuning.
+While ROME produces slightly more consistent generations with respect to the updated fact, it comes at the cost of altering neighboring entities: $\approx$21\% of the time, ROME causes facts about related entities to change, whereas \ourmethod \emph{never} causes such failures.